attcs/Octree/docs/README.md

 `USE_REVERSE_MAPPING`: [default: true] **Reverse mapping**, when enabled, maintains a secondary map from each `EntityID` directly to its containing node.
 This makes `Erase()` and `Update()` O(1) instead of O(N), at the cost of additional memory.
 Recommended for dynamic datasets with frequent removals or large entity number.
 Static tree ignores this flag.
 It has large impact on creation/insertion time and memory usage.
 > [!TIP]
-> If the original entity is still available at the time of the `Update()`/`Erase()` (`Managed` types has this capability), it can be used to find the related node in O(1) time, it may be more advantageous for the overall system performance than the reverse-mapping.
+> If the original entity is still available at the time of the `Update()`/`Erase()` (`Managed` types have this capability), it can be used to find the related node in O(1) time, it may be more advantageous for the overall system performance than the reverse-mapping.

 `UMapNodeContainer` / `MapNodeContainer`: **Custom node containers**, by default, the tree nodes are stored in an `std::unordered_map` under 16D, above `std::map`.
 This can be replaced with any drop-in compatible associative container (e.g., Abseil's `flat_hash_map`) by overriding the `UMapNodeContainer` template alias in a custom `Configuration`.